KevinZhou92/-Algorithms-Part-I-Princeton/Assignment6_WordNet/ReadMe.md

 ```

+>                     0---->1
+>                     |     ^
+>                     |__2__|

+As shown in the graph above, the length between 0 and 1 is 1, however, if we dont have the snippet above, we will enqueue 2 and 1 at the first time, and during the second loop, if we dequeue 2 first, we will enqueue its neighbor 1 into the queue again.
+As we can see from the graph, after dequeue the first 1 in the queue, we will have length 1 for Integer 1.
+However, if we process the one again, we will increment the length of 1 to two, whivh will leads to the wrong result.

-+ Outcast : Just iterate each noun and calculate the sum of distance between the noun and others, pick the noun with the max sum.
+**Outcast** : Just iterate each noun and calculate the sum of distance between the noun and others, pick the noun with the max sum.